Shannon Nazworth, President & CEO

 • Corporation of Supportive Housing (Eastern Region Advocate of the Year, 2014)

-Tanya Adams, Communication and Outreach Manager
+Tanya Adams, Strategy and Development Director

 Kathryne Jones, Executive Assistant

 Kathy offers administrative support to the President & CEO by effectively managing her schedule, complex and confidential administrative, secretarial, analytical, research and project management duties.
 She carries out functional responsibilities on behalf of the President & CEO, communications to the staff, the public and various agencies; and represents the President & CEO when appropriate.